13-year-old died - that's why the ecstasy variant "Blue Punisher" is so dangerous - Breaking Latest News

 Ecstasy leads to flights of fancy, sociability and loss of sense of time.
 The body’s warning system is switched off.
 When used as a party drug, prolonged dancing can lead to extreme water loss, organ damage or circulatory collapse.
 Fatal renal failure has been observed, as has fatal cerebral hemorrhage.
 The drug can also cause psychosis and delusions.

-A particularly strong variant of ecstasy is “Blue Punisher” (German: “blue punisher”).
+“Blue Punisher” (German: “blue punisher”) is a particularly strong variant of Ecstasy.
 The pill’s appearance resembles a diamond with a skull engraved on it, inspired by the logo of the Marvel character, The Punisher.
 Also available only as “The Punisher” and other colors, the blue pill can often be broken in half via a score line.

 Why is “Blue Punisher” so dangerous?